BrainBackup/bb8/README.md

 * process.env.NODE_ENV  - development, test and production - should be passed as env variable

-### local development without docker

-`cd auth-service && yarn start:dev`

-`cd mysql && docker-compose up`

-### Chrome extension

-* Side loading the chrome extension: go to chrome://extensions, click on Load unpacked, select the chrome-extension directoy
-* Open issue: the header should include `chrome-extension::` and follow up the subject of the issue.
-* TODO: Automatic way to update the app.

-### Test NLP service

-* MLQA reserch from Facebook® should be a good start.

 ### Authentication service

 * Require mysql: `cd mysql && docker-compose up`